 Investigations of Solid-State Detectors for Time-of-Flight Mass Spectrometry, 15-9199Printer Friendly Version

 Background - SwRI has participated in recent years in the design and development of several mass spectrometers.
-Typical time-of-flight mass spectrometers for space flight most often include an electrostatic analyzer for energy per charge analysis and a time-of-flight section for velocity or mass determination.
+Typical time-of-flight mass spectrometers for space flight most often include an electrostatic analyzer for energy per charge analysis and a time of flight section for velocity or mass determination.
 The ions are usually detected with microchannel plates.
 The addition of a solid-state detector to determine the residual energy of the ion allows the unambiguous determination of mass, charge, and energy independently, instead of obtaining just ratios of energy/charge or mass/charge.
 To resolve ions according to their charge state becomes important in determining the isotopic composition and charge state of the solar wind, or in quantifying minor ions in the Earth's magnetosphere.
-SwRI has no experience in solid-state detectors for space applications, and this internal research is directed toward providing this experience.
+The Institute has little experience in solid-state detectors for space applications, and this internal research is directed to change this lack of experience.

-Approach - To gain experience with solid-state detectors for space flight mass spectrometry, the research team will test a commercially available solid-state detector in the SwRI ion calibration facility.
-In addition, the team will develop a front-end, space-qualifiable electronics board to read out the weak signals.
-To obtain an energy threshold as low as possible, a very low noise electronics board is required.
-Finally, the team will resolve some system design issues involved with operating a solid-state detector on a 30-kilovolt floating power supply.
+Approach - To gain experience with solid-state detectors for space flight mass spectrometry, the research team tested a commercially available solid-state detector in the SwRI ion calibration facility.
+In addition team members developed a front-end, space-qualifiable electronics board to read out the weak signals.
+To get an energy threshold as low as possible, a very low noise electronics board is required.
+Finally, the team resolved some system design issues with operating a solid-state detector on a 30-kilovolt floating power supply.